Kylapurity/Purity_Kyla_Portfolio/README.md

-# Purity Kihiu folio to to know more about me and want us to colloborate to bring solutions to Africa and the whole world.
+## Purity's Kihiu folio to know more about her and want us to colloborate to bring solutions to Africa and the whole world.